Diffusion-driven pattern formation in an opinion dynamical network model: Introduction

-One commonality of the great majority of network-based opinion formation models is that network nodes are used to represent individual agents.
-If spatial separation of agents is considered, it is only reflected indirectly in the pattern of connections between these agents.
-In ecology such network models where nodes are individuals exist as well, but they are complemented by metapopulation and metacommunity models, where nodes represent habitat patches connected by avenues of dispersal \cite{holyoak2005metacommunities, leibold2018metacommunity, gross2020modern}.
+One commonality between the great majority of network-based opinion formation models is that network nodes are used to represent individual agents.
+If spatial separation of agents is considered, it is usually only reflected indirectly in the pattern of connections between these agents.
+Here, we examine opinion dynamics through an ecological lens at the community level, providing a mathematically tractable framework to investigate the structural factors that shape opinion distributions.
+In ecology, network models where nodes are individuals exist as well, but they are complemented by metapopulation and metacommunity models, where nodes represent habitat patches connected by avenues of dispersal \cite{holyoak2005metacommunities, leibold2018metacommunity, gross2020modern}.

 Metacommunity models can be represented by reaction-diffusion equations, where the reaction term describes the dynamics on the nodes and the diffusion term describes the dispersal between nodes.
-This characteristic allows for the formation of spatial patterns through Turing instabilities, a mechanism that is considered fundamental for explaining spatial phenomena and their functional implications \cite{Turing1952, TuringPatterns2022}.
+This characteristic allows for the formation of spatial patterns through Turing instabilities, which are considered fundamental for explaining spatial phenomena and their functional implications \cite{Turing1952, TuringPatterns2022}.

 While originally stated for continuous space, it was shown that Turing instabilities also occur in discrete-space reaction-diffusion systems on networks \cite{SegelLevin1976, Nakao_2010, Fernandes2012, Brechtel2018}.

 In such systems, it is of particular interest to find the conditions that lead to the formation of spatial patterns and evaluate them qualitatively to understand their functional role within the system.

-For this purpose master stability functions can be used to analytically disentangle the reciprocal impact of the local dynamics, the network structure and the dispersal strategy on the formation of spatial patterns.
+Master stability functions can be used to analytically disentangle the reciprocal impact of the local dynamics, the network structure and the dispersal strategy on the formation of spatial patterns.
 Among others, this approach was applied to understand the functional implications of pattern formation in models of cooperation dynamics or linguistic evolution \cite{Fahimipour2022, mimar2021}.
+Following this work, the term \textit{spatial patterns} here refers to states where the proportion of opinions differs between the network nodes.

+In this paper we model opinion dynamics using a meta-community framework.
+By explicitly incorporating community structure, we analytically derive conditions for pattern formation and show their qualitative implications on the opinion formation process.